 The average amount our customers spend when flying abroad from the UK on different days of the week, in GBP

-So, if Tuesday isn't the best day to buy flights and the data to suggest that Thursday and Friday as the best day isn't solid enough.
+So, if Tuesday isn't the best day to buy flights and the data suggests that Thursday and Friday as the best day aren't solid enough.
 When is the best day to buy flights?

 In reality, there isn't one.
 Honestly, you're much better off putting time and effort into finding the flight that you want and focussing on when you fly rather than when you buy.
 Whether you buy a flight for when the destination that you're travelling to is out of season or you decide to fly mid-week instead of over the weekend, buying your flights at off-peak times is the most sure-fire way to get yourself rewarded with a good deal.

 Now that it's established that there isn't a cheapest day or time to find flights.
-Check out our handy tips that give you other ways to find cheap airfare.
+Check out our handy tips & tricks that give you other ways to find cheap airfare.

 You can also benefit from being flexible in the way you pay and choose to buy flights on finance.
-Companies like PayPal Credit, Affirm and Klarna allow you to spread the cost of your flights over time.
+Payment plan providers like PayPal Credit, Affirm and Klarna allow you to spread the cost of your flights over time.
+The best thing about buying flights on finance is that most payment plan options are interest-free.
+This means that you'll only have to pay for flight fare, without any hidden fees.
 You may not be getting a cheaper flight ticket, but you have more flexibility in your monthly spending, which makes it more affordable.

 Often, buying a flight with a very long stopover is cheaper than a regular return.
 Many people avoid these because they think it has to mean wasting time hanging about a boring airport somewhere.
 But it doesn't have to be that way — you can use the time to have a an extra, bonus holiday.
 A stopover can simply be an alternative way to grab an extra adventure and visit more cities without the cost of another flight.
-Check out our blong that gives tips on how to plan the perfect stopover click.
+If you decide to stopover for a few hours, you can use this time to treat yourself and your family to some gifts in the Duty-free airport store.
+Check out our blog that gives tips on how to plan the perfect stopover click.

 Most budget airlines don't include baggage in their initial flight price.
 If you need checked baggage, you should compare the total price of both flights, including extra baggage and other amenities, instead of just looking at the base fare of the ticket.